c1nderscript/agent-memory-server/README.md

 # 🔮 Redis Agent Memory Server

-A Redis-powered memory server built for AI agents and applications.
-It manages both conversational context and long-term memories, offering semantic search, automatic summarization, and flexible APIs through both REST and MCP interfaces.
+A Redis-powered memory server built for AI agents and applications. **This fork is optimized for Warp terminal's Agent Mode**, managing both conversational context and long-term memories with semantic search, automatic summarization, and flexible APIs through REST and MCP interfaces.

 ## Features